St. John

 In order to respect your request for the baptism of your child, you are invited to follow closely the stages of preparation offered below:

 -Contact St. John’s and express your desire to have your child baptized.
-You can contact Deacon Dave Bartolowits via email at david.bartolowits@stjohnsindy.org or call him at the parish office at 317-635-2021.
+You can contact Bri Campbell via email at [email protected] or call her at the parish office at 317-635-2021.
 You are encouraged to do so well before your child is born.

 • Schedule and attend a baptismal preparation and faith formation class offered by the parish.